dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - Import a CSV file with details about the app, including the URL.
 Use the `<app url>, <app name>, <app publisher>` format.
 Or, Export an existing list that includes the restricted apps list in the same format.

-  You can also show or hide built-in apps and line-of-business apps by specifying the Bundle ID and App Name.
-For a list of built-in apps you can hide, go to https://support.apple.com/en-us/HT208094.
-That list is for iOS 12 and later.
+  You can also show or hide built-in apps and line-of-business apps by entering the Bundle ID and app name.
+For a list of built-in apps you can hide, see [built-in Apple apps](https://support.apple.com/HT208094) (opens Apple's web site).

 ## Wireless